shivammathur/setup-php/README.md

 ## :heavy_plus_sign: PHP Extension Support

-- Extensions enabled by default after `setup-php` runs can be found on the [wiki](https://github.com/shivammathur/setup-php/wiki).
+- Extensions loaded by default after `setup-php` runs can be found on the [wiki](https://github.com/shivammathur/setup-php/wiki).

 - On `ubuntu` by default extensions which are available as a package can be installed.
 PECL extensions if not available as a package can be installed by specifying `pecl` in the tools input.